 No timeline is currently set for the state and federal investigation.
 Says North Carolina Secretary of State Mandy Cohen, “As a mother and a doctor my heart goes out to any family that loses a child.
 Patient safety, particularly for the most vulnerable children, is paramount.”

 When You Need Experienced Legal Help After Medical Mistake Call Us

-At Schochor, Federico and Staton, P.A., we are hospital negligence lawyers that serve clients and families injured by medical malpractice locally, and around the country.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we are hospital negligence lawyers that serve clients and families injured by medical malpractice locally, and around the country.
 Contact us today or call 410-234-1000 to schedule a free consultation concerning your case.